CLI Tool

 Options:

--p, --project <id>- Project ID (required, or use default from config)-n, --name <name>- New template name-d, --description <text>- New description--duration <seconds>- New target duration in seconds--device-class <class>- New default device class-S, --schema <path>- Path to new output schema JSON file
+-p, --project <id>- Project ID (required, or use default from config)-n, --name <name>- New template name-d, --description <text>- New description--duration <minutes>- New target duration in minutes (1-60)--device-class <class>- New default device class-S, --schema <path>- Path to new output schema JSON file--max-extension-count <n>- Number of duration extensions allowed mid-job (0 disables; API default 3)--max-extension-minutes <m>- Total extension time in minutes (0 disables; API default 15)

 templates delete <templateId>